lespistes/.github/profile/README.md

 No copyright material is included in a mix - in fact, no audio material at all, only addresses.
 There will be mechanism to turn addresses of, say, Bandcamp or iTunes URLs tracks that a user has purchased and exist on their machine, into mixes.
-If you don't have some track, you get silence - or you could make your own copy of the mix and put some other track in there instead.
+If you don't have some track, you get silence, so you could go out and buy the track - or you could clone the mix and put some other track that you owned in there instead.

+Q: Why are the pistes numbered?
+Why not a name?

+You will be able to attach labels to pistes, but any individual piste will always be at a fixed number like 2, 12 or 23.

+Again, this is to thicken the plot: to add a little structure to help collaboration.

+You can have pistes that are "right next door" or "far away", or talk about a "block of pistes".
+It adds a geography and a metric to an otherwise trackless world of labels.

+More, people can write mixes that work on _any_ champ de pistes, simply by mixing pistes by index number.

+If you want, you can organize your champ so that everything is by label and completely hide the idea of the piste number, no one is stopping you!